vitercik/120notes/_build/html/_sources/chapter1.md

 Unbeknownst to you, the ventures {A, B, C, D} will succeed but the ventures {E, F, G} will fail.

-**Question:** How may ways are there to choose three ventures that will succeed and two ventures that will fail?
+**Question:** How many ways are there to choose three ventures that will succeed and two ventures that will fail?

 **Answer:** There are ${4 \choose 3}$ was to choose three successful ventures and ${3 \choose 2}$ ways to choose two ventures that will fail, so the final answer is ${4 \choose 3}\cdot {3 \choose 2} = 12$.